 INTERLUDE

 After so many financial failures and so many vocal objections to his films from so many quarters, I’m amazed that Brass didn’t quit.
 If I had been in his shoes, I would have concluded that my movies hadn’t really been good after all, and I would have pursued another career.
-But for some reason Brass kept going, and he was right to have done so.
+For some reason, though, Brass kept going, and he was right to have done so.
 He explained his compulsion, which he credited to his peculiar personal metabolism, to Nerio Minuzzo in L’Europeo (9 November 1967): “All this talk about cinematic æsthetics, I don’t understand it at all.
 My only problem is filming.
 If I go six months without putting my eye on a viewfinder I go mad.”
 But the question still arises: How was he able to keep going?
 His family were apparently well to do, and that probably helped, even if he was disinherited.
 And to top that off, his wife’s family are, as far as I can guess, wealthy.
-Brass’s wife, Carla Cipriani, who is known as Tinta, was an integral part of her family’s famous Locanda Cipriani in Venice, a luxury restaurant—which serves as a location for some of Brass’s films.
+Brass’s wife, Carla Cipriani, who is known as Tinta, was an integral part of her family’s famous Locanda Cipriani in Venice, a luxury restaurant — which serves as a location for some of Brass’s films.

 TAKE A LOOK AT THESE WEB SITES: